Back to All Posts

-“Renewal” is a word often associated with spring, when open windows, warmth, sunlight and plants make their comeback.
-The foods produced during the season are at the peak of their nutritional value, which makes them not only a good source of nutrition for seniors, but for people at any age!
-Read on for nutrition tips for seniors to start spring off on a healthy foot!
+“Renewal” is a word often associated with spring, when open windows, warmth, sunlight and plants make their return.
+The foods produced during the season are often at the peak of their nutritional value, which makes them an especially good source of nutrition.
+Read on for nutrition tips and healthy spring meals for seniors!

 What is a Well-Balanced Diet?